dstl/ideaworks/INSTALL.md

         $> ll ideaworks
         lrwxrwxrwx.
 1 root   root         20 Jun 12 05:09 ideaworks -> /opt/ideaworks/logs/

+### SECRET_KEY

+SECRET_KEY resides in your local config file (if you used the existing template).
+Suggest changing this as this is a public repository More info found here: https://docs.djangoproject.com/en/dev/ref/settings/#secret-key Thanks to @nealtodd for the catch.

 ### Email

 If you're **NOT** using the *ideaworks-no-email* branch, then this application will expect to be able to connect to an SMTP server.
 You'll need to provide a file in src/ideaworks/ideaworks/ called email_settings.py